AelinGalathynnius/Exploraty-data-analysis/README.md

 ## Overview
 This project demonstrates end-to-end data analytics using SQL by designing a data warehouse, loading structured data, and performing business analysis through exploratory queries, KPI reporting, trend analysis, customer segmentation, and performance reporting.

-The goal is to simulate real-world data analyst workflows using SQL for decision-making and business insights.
+The goal is to show how SQL can be used to analyze data, answer business questions, and support better decisions.

 ---